quantax.symmetry.Symmetry#

 Parameters:

 • generator_sign – The additional sign associated with the generator, usually caused by the anti-periodic boundary condition.
-In most other cases, this can be left as None by defaul.
+In most other cases, this can be left as None by default.

 • Z2_inversion

 The Z2 inversion symmetry.
-This represents the spin flip in spin-1/2 systems, and the particle-hole symmetry in fermionic systems.
+It represents the spin flip in spin-1/2 systems, and the particle-hole symmetry in fermionic systems.
 The meaning of each number is

-• perm – Directly specify the permutations \(T\) generated by the generator.
-If not specified, this value will be computed in initialization.
+• perm – Directly specify the permutations of all group elements.
+If not specified, this value will be computed from generator.

 • perm_sign – Directly specify the signs associated to the permutations generated by the generator sign.
-If not specified, this value will be computed in initialization.
+If not specified, this value will be computed from generator_sign.

 Generate superposition of two symmetries.